One of the most explosive bull markets in history peaked in 2011, and then precious metals were brutally slammed.

 Overall, Silver Wheaton pays an average of $4 per ounce for silver and $400 per ounce for gold.
 The higher precious metals prices go, the more money streamers like Silver Wheaton make.

-It also pays a $0.05 dividend that currently yields about 1%.
+It also pays a $0.06 dividend that currently yields more than 1%.
 That may not sound like much, but it's pretty good considering most miners have been forced to slash what paltry dividends they offer to conserve cash.
 Barrick Gold (NYSE: ABX) and Goldcorp (NYSE: GG) yield just 0.4%, for example.

 Franco-Nevada (NYSE: FNV)